Murder in United States law: Degrees

-The first division of the general crime of murder into graded subcategories (first degree is worst) was enacted into the law of Pennsylvania in 1794.
+The first division of the general crime of murder into graded subcategories (first degree being the worst) was enacted into the Law of Pennsylvania in 1794.
 This enactment is often explained in terms of a desire to narrow the scope of application of capital punishment in that state and in the other states which subsequently graded murder into "first" and "second" degrees.
 The English common law, which had been received into the laws of the U.S. states, at the time applied capital punishment to a large number of crimes; as a result, states statutorily divided the crime of murder into first and second degrees, and began applying capital punishment only to criminals convicted of first-degree murder.
 By 1953, three states—namely Florida, Minnesota, and Wisconsin—had further created the subcategory of third-degree murder.
 States have adopted several different systems for classifying murders by degree.
 The most common separates murder into two degrees (first- and second-degree murder), and treats voluntary and involuntary manslaughter as separate crimes that do not constitute murder, instead of third-degree murder.